aogriffiths/relay/relay-specification.md

 <br/>
 ************************************************************************************************************************
-Introduction
+Introduction (Informative)
 ------------------------------------------------------------------------------------------------------------------------

 Relay is inspired by and compatible with PubSubHubbub (PuSH).
 Relay and PuSH provide a protocol for Subscribers to subscribe to a Topic which is maintained by a Publisher.
-When the Publisher has updates to that Topic they are then sent, or "syndicated" to all Subscribers.
+When the Publisher has updates to that Topic they are Distributed ("syndicated") to all Subscribers.
 This is the so called "webhook" pattern which promotes loose coupling and the ability for Subscribers to easily register for and be sent updates, without the publishing system needing to be modified, or even be aware of who the Subscribers are.